ConnorGDevelopment/School/Intro to VR Production (ECT 2210)/Notes.md

   - Do we have a reason to explore or view more of the environment --> Don't make novelty where the value is ooh-ahh you can spin your head and see nothing

 Real-World Content
-"Content does not necessarily need t obe created by artists.
+"Content does not necessarily need to be created by artists.
 One way of creating VR environments is not to build content but to reuse what the real world already provides." - Jerald, p.246

 ### More Q's